Ayush-Vora/BarrelHitGame/README.md

 ---

-This is my *first completed Unreal Engine project*, and it helped me understand how to build an interactive game from scratch.
+This is my *first Unreal Engine project*, and it helped me understand how to build an interactive game from scratch.
 I plan to build on this experience with more advanced projects in the future.